A systems thinking vocabulary – with ambiguities

 They might be called “entity thinking”, “situation thinking”, “analytical thinking”, “creative thinking” or just “thinking”.

 To call all of those “systems thinking” would be to overload the term until it means everything and nothing in particular.

-Generally, a system can be described as actors interacting in activities to advance the system’s state and/or transform inputs into outputs.
+System: an entity describable as actors interacting in activities to advance the system’s state and/or transform inputs into outputs

 · The activities are behaviors (over time) that change the state of the system or something in its environment - governed by rules that are describable and testable.